Omokoroa Real Estate: Area Guide

 There’s a lot of info on this page, you can broswe through it, or click on any section below to jump to the section you want.

-Since September 2015 the real estate market in Omokoroa has really been on the move with pressure from not only the Auckland market but other areas of NZ as buyers have come to realise what a great lifestyle Omokoroa has on offer.
-The past eighteen months have seen well over 100 sections and new houses being built in Omokoroa and as the area has gained in recognition and favour there have been increasingly strong sales across the more traditional area of established housing with the purchase and renovation of older homes taking place, especially where properties have offered the great views that Omokoroa is known for.
+In 2015 the real estate market in Omokoroa really started to move with pressure from not only the Auckland market but other areas of NZ as buyers came to realise what a great lifestyle Omokoroa had on offer.
+During 2016 and 2017 several hundred sections came on line and many new houses were built in Omokoroa.
+As the area gained in recognition and favour there were increasingly strong sales across the more traditional area of established housing with the purchase and renovation of older homes taking place, especially where properties offered the great views that Omokoroa is known for.

 With a traditional slant to the retiree market, this has now changed with a steady mix of young couples with families, professionals and semi-retirees locating into the area.

-There are still homes being offered in the older party of the “Point” in the high $400’s to $500’s, however much of this stock requires extensive renovation or modernisation.
-There are also more expensive homes on offer in the mature part of the “Point” ranging from the high $600’s through to the $1m plus for homes with paramount views.
+There are still homes being offered in the older party of the “Point” in the high $600’s to $800’s.
+Some of this stock requires renovation or modernisation.
+There are also more expensive homes on offer in the mature part of the “Point” ranging from the high $900’s through to the $1m plus for homes with paramount views.

-In the newer areas of Lynley Park and parts of Links view drive and surrounds the resales are mainly in the $700’s to $800,000’s.
-There are also executive homes offering quality views, fetching prices in the $1m plus range.
+Further, in the newer areas of Lynley Park and parts of Links view drive and surrounds there are good choices of executive homes offering quality views, fetching prices in the $1m plus range.

 Claridges advice for selling in this market is simple:

-2/ It goes without saying however, presentation is everything.
+2/ Prior to marketing it goes without saying that presentation is everything.
 It is very important to de-clutter… you’re going to have to pack everything up when you sell anyway.
 Ask us for a recommendation for small improvements that could help sell your house for more.
 We sell houses every day and we know what small changes can be made to make large improvements to a vendor’s presentation of their home in readiness for sale.

-We also use the professional photos for reproduction in newspaper advertising as well as the production of flyers and window brochures in the four BOP – Claridges office windows ( Mount Maunganui, Bethlehem, Omokoroa, Katikati) as well as for mail drops, open homes etc.
+We also use the professional photos for reproduction in newsprint advertising as well as the production of flyers and window brochures in the four BOP Claridges office windows (Mount Maunganui, Bethlehem, Omokoroa, Katikati) as well as for mail drops, open homes etc.

 Omokoroa has a primary school, several preschools and an excellent bus service to High schools across Tauranga to Katikati.

-Surrounded by water on two sides the peninsula has an 18 hole Golf Course, A boatramp and well supported Boat Club along with Bowling Club, sports fields and skatepark for the kids along with tennis courts and miles of lovely walks for those wanting an outdoor lifestyle.
-A new boardwalk and cycle track linking Omokoroa to Tauranga is now under early construction.
+Surrounded by water on two sides the peninsula has an 18 hole Golf Course, a boat ramp and a well supported Boat Club, along with a Bowling Club, sports fields and skate park for the kids plus tennis courts and miles of lovely walks for those wanting an outdoor lifestyle.
+A new boardwalk and cycle track linking Omokoroa to Tauranga is now under construction.

 People who live here say they love the relaxed and friendly community feel.
-A couple remarked that children will greet them as they pass which never happened when they lived in the big city.
+A couple remarked to us recently that children will greet them, as they pass, which never happened when they lived in a big city.